 Apache Spark is a unified analytics engine for processing large volumes of data.
 It can run workloads 100 times faster and offers over 80 high-level operators that make it easy to build parallel apps.
 Spark can run on Hadoop, Apache Mesos, Kubernetes, standalone, or in the cloud, and can access data from multiple sources.

-And this article covers the most important Apache Spark Interview questions that you might face in your next interview.
-The questions have been segregated into different sections based on the various components of Apache Spark and surely after going through this article, you will be able to answer the questions asked in your interview.
+And this article covers the most important Apache Spark Interview questions that you might face in a Spark interview.
+The Spark interview questions have been segregated into different sections based on the various components of Apache Spark and surely after going through this article you will be able to answer most of the questions asked in your next Spark interview.

 The Apache Spark interview questions have been divided into two parts: